 Why is deploying software to a docker image (if that's the right term) easier than simply deploying to a consistent production environment?

-So there is a known pattern to avoid this, the so called Immutable Server.
+So there is a known pattern to avoid this, the so called immutable server.
 But the immutable server pattern was not loved.
-Mostly because of the limitations of VM's it was used before Docker.
-Dealing with several Gigabytes big images, moving those big images around, just to change some fields in the app, was very very laborious.
+Mostly because of the limitations of VMs that were used before Docker.
+Dealing with several gigabytes big images, moving those big images around, just to change some fields in the application, was very very laborious.
 Understandable...

-And of course you can start docker containers in VMs (it's a good idea).
-Reduce your server provisioning on VM level.
+And of course you can start Docker containers in VMs (it's a good idea).
+Reduce your server provisioning on the VM level.
 All the above could be managed by Docker.

 P.S.
 Meanwhile Docker uses its own implementation "libcontainer" instead of LXC.
 But LXC is still usable.